shiftyp/submodule-gh-pages-example/README.md

 ## The Workflow

-Annnd your done!
+Annnd you're done!
 Now build as usual, and when you want to push to gh-pages, cd into build and do a commit and push to `origin gh-pages`.
 If you end up wanting to check out your repository somewhere else do:
 ```
 git clone git@github.com:shiftyp/submodule-gh-pages-example.git
 cd submodule-gh-pages-example